-Material ESG factors feed into our valuation methodology.
-ESG risk is an input for calculating our discount rate which ultimately affects our fair value for each company.
-This means material ESG factors contribute to the fair values we see for companies.
+Material ESG factors feed into Loftus Peak's valuation methodology.
+ESG risk is an input for determining the appropriate discount rate to apply in Loftus Peak's valuation process, which then determines the fair value ascribed to each company.
+This means material ESG factors contribute to the fair values Loftus Peak see for companies.